plentymarkets/plentyshop-pwa/docs/style-guide/01-Components.md

 `components/ui` should contain two types of components:

 1. **Base components**: Base components should be general-purpose components that may be re-used throughout the application.
 Each base component has a directory, for example `components/ui/Button/Button.vue`.
 2. **Single instance components**: Single instance components should only be used once on a page.
-In general this means they're part of a layout rather.
+In general this means they're part of a layout.
 Each single instance component is at the root of the `ui` directory, for example `components/ui/Header.vue`.

 Create all other components outside the `ui` directory.